YXL76/YXL-Blog/content/en/post/douban-neighbor-analysis/index.md

 ![Tutorial-4](Tutorial-4.webp)

-Useful data in the returned `json` data such as the viewing number `total_collections`, the time to watch the movie 'total_spent`, the consumption in the cinema `total_cost`, the average weekly viewing time `weekly_avg`, most often watched The area `countries`, the most commonly watched type `genres` and so on.
+Useful data in the returned `json` data such as the viewing number `total_collections`, the time to watch the movie `total_spent`, the consumption in the cinema `total_cost`, the average weekly viewing time `weekly_avg`, most often watched The area `countries`, the most commonly watched type `genres` and so on.
 Again, write them to the `csv` file.

 It should be noted that the watercress has an anti-reptile mechanism and has a limit on the number of visits per unit time.
 If you make a lot of visits in a short time, you will be blocked.
 So, use the `sleep`) function of the `time` module in `python` to add a delay of `2` seconds after each request, avoiding the possibility of being intercepted.